 The City of St. Louis Park is committed to promoting quality multifamily development and affordable housing options for low- and moderate-income households.

 Housing Inclusionary Policy: Affordable rental units

-In an effort to promote the creation of affordable housing in new multifamily residential developments, the city council adopted the Inclusionary Housing Policy in June 2015.
+In an effort to promote the creation of affordable housing in new multifamily residential developments, the city council adopted the Inclusionary Housing Policy in June 2015, and most recently amended in 2019.
 The policy requires the inclusion of affordable housing units in new, market rate multi-unit residential developments receiving financial assistance from the city.